deekshiswamy24/Food-Order-Analysis-using-Sql/README.md

 In this project, we performed data cleaning and preprocessing to ensure that the dataset is ready for analysis.
 Below are the key steps taken:

 Removing Unwanted Columns:
       Identified and removed columns that were not relevant to our analysis.
-These columns included [list the column names you removed].

 Renaming Columns:
       Renamed columns to make them more descriptive and consistent.
 This step improved the readability of the dataset and made it easier to work with.